couple dining with a view of Opera House and Sydney harbour Bridge

 Ripples Chowder Bay

-What to expect: Five-course degustation with matched beverages all evening.
+What to expect: Four -course menu with matched beverages all evening.
 The relaxed atmosphere suits families and couples alike.
 Parking available on-site (rare for NYE venues).

 Insider tip: Book a window table for best views.
 The outdoor terrace gets crowded at midnight.